 Leave it to a bunch of teenagers to decide that Raphael ruined art.
-The strange, insular little movement known as the Pre Raphaelite Brotherhood began in 1848 in the home of a young painter named , or more accurately, his parent’s house.
+An emo-boys-club-turned-art-movement, the Pre Raphaelite Brotherhood began in 1848 in the home of pouty young painter John Everett Millais, or more accurately, his parent’s house.
 Millais was a student at the Royal Academy of Arts in London, where he met the 20 year old poet Dante Gabriel Rossetti and the painter William Holman Hunt.
-The three friends were romantic idealists in the way that all art students should be, and in their minds art was at it's most pure when it came from the heart—before all that show-offy Mannerism kicked off at the end of the High Renaissance.
+The three friends were romantic idealists in the way that many art students tend to be.
+For them, art was at its most pure when it came from the heart—before all that show-offy Mannerism kicked off at the end of the High Renaissance.

 So why does history remember the preoccupation of a few emotional art students?
-Quite simply, because they were fantastic at public relations.
+Because they were fantastic at public relations.
 Starting in 1849, all three artists showed their work at the Royal Academy, and signed their paintings with the initials PRB.
-The next year they started a magazine called The Germ, which was a collection of mostly terrible, lovelorn poetry — but print sticks, and to this day you can read their musings on death, loneliness and beauty.
-Indeed their exposure, if not always positive, grew faster than they were ready for.
+The next year they started a magazine called The Germ, which was a collection of mostly terrible, lovelorn poetry.
+But print sticks around, and you can still read their musings on death, loneliness and beauty.
+Their exposure, if not always positive, grew faster than they were ready for.
 The famous author Charles Dickens hated their work, and blasted Millais’ painting ‘Christ in the House of His Parents’ for being blasphemous and ugly.
 And after his initial praise, the PRB lost the support of noted art critic John Ruskin after Millais effectively stole Ruskin’s wife.

 Like a band that make it big before it’s ready for fame, the PRB effectively disbanded by 1853.
-But their dreamy, lovelorn style had struck a chord, and other artists, including Edward Burne-Jones and Thomas Woolner would continue the style, which would eventually influence artists like Gustave Moreau and the soon-to-be Symbolist movement.
+But their dreamy, lovelorn vibe struck a chord, and artists like Edward Burne-Jones and Thomas Woolner continued the style, eventually influencing Gustave Moreau and the soon-to-be Symbolist movement.